MalazAssaf/Social-Connect-Client-Tarmeez-Academy-API/README.md

 - **HTML** – Page structure
 - **CSS** – Custom styling
-- **JavaScript** – API interaction and logic
+- **JavaScript** – Logic and interactivity
+- **Axios** – Simplified HTTP requests
 - **Bootstrap** – Responsive UI framework

 ## 🎯 Purpose

-This project is a simple demonstration of API integration using vanilla JavaScript.
+This project is a simple demonstration of API integration using vanilla JavaScript and Axios.
 It provides core social features in a lightweight, clean interface.